 As well as thinking about multiplication in a variety of situations, students are encouraged to use a variety of materials to solve the problems.
-Using a variety of materials can help students see the multiplicative structure that is common to a variety of problems and assist them to transfer their understanding to new-to-them situations.
+Using a variety of materials can help students see the multiplicative structure that is common to a variety of problems and assist them to transfer their understanding to situations which are new to them.

 - Introduce the session by asking the students to work through several equal group [set] problems first and then ask them to pose their own problems.
 For example:

 - There are 8 cars.
 Each one has 2 people in it.
 How many people are there altogether?